 This means that our brainwave frequencies mostly fall below our audible range.

-So how can we get our brains to entrain to sounds we can’t hear?
+So how can our brains entrain to sounds we can’t hear?

-The binaural beats phenomenon is the key.
+The binaural beats phenomenon is a clever workaround.
 (Binaural means “two ears.”)

-When two tones that are slightly dissimilar in frequency are processed by the brain, it registers a beat at the difference of the frequencies.
+When two tones slightly dissimilar in frequency are processed by the brain, it registers a beat at the difference of the frequencies.

 Since each ear has to perceive a different frequency for binaural beats to be created, binaural beats are best experienced when the two tones are heard through stereo headphones.